golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

 - H.A.L. minting engine allows users to mint NFT amongst pre-defined 10,000 NFTs.
 We use [Merkle Patricia Forestry](https://github.com/aiken-lang/merkle-patricia-forestry) to check that no asset which is not pre-defined is minted and no same asset is minted.

+- H.A.L. minting engine has whitelisted-users who can access minting earlier than others.
+We use [Merkle Patricia Forestry](https://github.com/aiken-lang/merkle-patricia-forestry) to guarantee that no one can access minting earlier unless whitelisted.

 - H.A.L. minting engine uses batcher to collect orders from users and mint several NFTs in a single transaction.
 So users won't know anything about NFT's datum when they request an order.
 Batcher is white-listed wallet (in `Settings`) and it's the only one who can mint NFTs.

+- H.A.L.
+NFTs have royalty enabled following [CIP 102](https://cips.cardano.org/cip/CIP-0102)

 ## 2. Specification

 ### 2.1 Actors

 - User: An entity who wants to mint NFTs.
-The only thing user has to do is to request an order. (which will creates `Order NFT` and `Order UTxO`)
+The only thing user has to do is to request an order. (which will creates an `Order UTxO` with `Order Datum`)

 - Batcher: An entity who collects all orders and mint NFTs.
 He must be white-listed in `Settings`.